Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+2.7.3
+- Fix for drills breaking.
+- New OmniConverter templates for when Air and Stress are enabled from Snacks.

+2.7.2
+- Updated Snacks support.

 2.7.1
 - Fixed inability to reverse-thrust with propeller engines.
 - Updated KAS configs for flexible docking tunnels.
 Thanks Igor! :)